West Buckland School: Expansion and development

 Numerous inter-house competitions are held throughout the school year in music, drama and sport culminating in Sports Day held during the final week of the summer term.
 Points are awarded according to how well houses do in each competition.
 Whichever house has amassed the largest number of points after Sports' Day wins the coveted Southcomb Shield.
 The Grenville enjoyed an eight year winning streak keeping the shield from 2013 to 2020.
 After a one year hiatus due to Covid, the Courtenay won the competition in 2022.
+The Grenville regained the shield in 2023 after a magnificent performance on Sports Day.
+In 2024, the Grenville held onto the shield beating Courtenay by only one point.
+On Speech Day 2025, the Grenville were hailed as the victors for the third year in a row securing a coveted "Threepeat."

 The origins of the shield are detailed in an extract from West Buckland School 1858–1958.
 The First Hundred Years.
 A Review of a Century recorded by Friends and Pupils.

 On July 31, 1917, there fell in action, E.H.
 Southcomb, then a Lieutenant in the Manchester Regiment.
 He was for many years a very cheerful member of the Brereton House, no great athlete but always ready to play his part to the best of his ability.
 On leaving West Buckland he went, by his father's wish, to Shrewsbury for two years, and then entered a bank, where he remained till war broke out.
 On his death it was found that he had left a legacy (£10 10s.
 0d.) to the Sports Fund of his first school, and somewhat late it has at last been decided to perpetuate his memory by a Shield which will be held by the House which obtains the chief athletic cups in the School year, which starts in September.
 For this purpose, each of the Challenge Cups carries a definite mark.
 The allocation of marks for each cup was not an easy matter and even now the values may require re-adjustment in 1924.
 The Headmaster formed a committee consisting of Messrs.
 Corless, Taylor and Walton, and the list as issued by them will hold good at any rate till July, 1924.
 The winning House will hold the shield, which will be hung over their dining tables, and will also take the right of the line on ceremonial parades.